dinanathsj29/css3-fundamentals-tutorial/README.md

 - The class selector selects HTML elements with a `specific class attribute`
 - It is used with a period character `. (full stop symbol)` followed by the class name
 - Attribute selector based on `class attributes` applied to HTML element/tag
-- A generic set of rules applied to similar looking item (belongs to same .class)
+- A generic set of rules applied to the similar-looking item (belongs to same .class)
 - `.class` is a very important attribute while dealing with HTML+CSS as similar looking/output based things on a web page usually belongs to one class
 - `.class` selector is a more precise way to target an element/markup as compared to ab `element/tag/type` selector